-ICE Futures provides a comprehensive and student-friendly introduction to careers in civil engineering - one of the largest and most essential branches of the engineering professions.
-The site is designed for students aged between 13-18, although students from age 10, and adult learners may also enjoy exploring the site content. www.ice-futures.com Learners will engage with a fictional story-based digital environment - stretching from the present day until the year 2075 - and meet civil engineers, take part in very short gamified challenges and have the opportunity to explore more in-depth content about civil engineering in the real world.
-The engineering context By exploring the broad areas of civil engineering students will gain an appreciation of the necessity of the work of civil engineers in keeping us safe, healthy, our natural environment protected and in mitigating man-made climate change.
-The website activities will help students understand how creativity, problem-solving, and innovation are part of being a civil engineer, inspiring them to consider a career in this exciting field.
-It also highlights how man-made infrastructure allows us to function in the 21st century and what the implications of poor infrastructure are (for example lack of social integration, poor public health and even critical failure).
+ICE Futures provides a comprehensive and student-friendly introduction to careers in civil engineering - one of the largest and most essential branches of engineering.
+The website is designed for young people who are approaching key education and career decisions.
+It allows them to explore career pathways in an interactive and bite-sized format. www.ice-futures.com Engineering is one of the top career choices for young people (BBC Bitesize careers survey, Appendix 3).
+ICE Futures bridges the gap, turning interest into action through interactive career exploration.
+Learners will engage with a fictional story-based digital environment - stretching from the present day until the year 2075 - and meet civil engineers, take part in short gamified challenges and have the opportunity to explore more in-depth content about civil engineering.
+The engineering context Your students will see how civil engineers build the world around us, keep us safe, protect our natural environment and mitigate man-made climate change.
+ICE Futures will help students understand how creativity, problem-solving, and innovation are part of being a civil engineer, inspiring them to consider a career in this exciting field.
+It also highlights how man-made infrastructure allows us to function in the 21st century and what the implications of poor infrastructure are.